 The Tamazight language is also under threat, with UNESCO classifying it as severely endangered, with only approximately 10,000 speakers left.
 There are currently six varieties of the language spoken in six areas of southern Tunisia: Sened (disappeared), Tamazretm Taoujout, Djerba, Zraoua, Douiret and Chenini/Tataouine.
 Many children in these regions have only ever spoken Tamazight at home.
 This means that when they are of age to go to school, where Arabic is the main language of education, many are confronted with a language that they do not even understand.
 In many cases, teachers do not speak Tamazight themselves as they are often sent from other regions to teach.

 Black Tunisians not only suffer from widespread poverty and exclusion in the job market, but are also largely absent from politics, media and other areas of public life.
 Discrimination also extends to schooling and impacts on the ability of young black Tunisians to access education.
 Research by the organization Mnemty has found that regions with high concentrations of black students, particularly in the south, tend to be under-resourced in terms of social and health facilities, with higher incidence of non-attendance among black students due to child labour during school hours.
 This situation is ultimately reflected in disproportionate dropout rates in the community that in turn shape their future prospects in employment and public life.
+This highlights the importance of promoting positive measures to combat racial discrimination and stigmatisation that go beyond the criminalisation of racially motived acts, of which the National Commission should be charged.

 The Republic of Tunisia borders Algeria and Libya, and has a 1,300 kilometre Mediterranean coastline.